obscure-com/TiCarousel/mobile/ios/documentation/index.md

 The maximum distance the carousel will bounce when it overshoots either end, measured in multiples of `itemWidth`.
 This property only affects carousels which have the `wrap` property set to false.
+Default is 1.0.

 **bounces** : Boolean, read/write

 If true, the carousel will bounce past the end and return.
 This only affects carousels which have the `wrap` property set to false.
+Default is true.

 **centerItemWhenSelected** : Boolean, read/write